 “Once we were let out of the van’s trunk, we stood close to the building’s wall in the yard.
 Three men wearing the sage green uniform without balaclavas came with gloves and told us to pull down our pants.
 They started searching us and asked us to remove our shirt and jacket and they looked at every detail of them.”

-The men were left fully naked in the freezing cold for around 15 minutes.
-Finally, the uniformed men gave them back their pants and shirts, but kept their jackets, bags, and shoes.
+The respondent stated that the men were left fully naked in the freezing cold for around 15 minutes.
+Finally, the uniformed men gave them back their pants and shirts but allegedly kept their jackets, bags, and shoes.

-The respondent and his friends were put into a cell, which measured approximately five by three meters, had four bunk beds, was very dirty, and had names written on its walls.
-There were already around 60 people in it, who ranged in age from 15 to 45 years old and included three women and seven minors.
-They were of all different nationalities, including Moroccan, Syrian, Afghan, Iraqi, Tunisian, and an African country that the respondent couldn’t identify.
+The respondent declared that he and his friends were put into a cell, which measured approximately five by three meters, had four bunk beds, was very dirty, and had names written on its walls.
+There were already around 60 people in it, who ranged in age from 15 to 45 years old, and included three women and seven minors.
+According to the respondent, they were of all different nationalities, including Moroccan, Syrian, Afghan, Iraqi, Tunisian, and an African country that the respondent could not identify.

-They remained in the cell for about four hours, or until what the respondent estimates was around 6 am.
-Then, four men wearing black uniforms and balaclavas opened the cell’s door and started screaming at them in Arabic to get out.
-The respondent wasn’t sure but he thought they spoke with Iraqi or Syrian accents.
-The detainees were brought outside and loaded into two unmarked white Mercedes vans, which the respondent said were similar to the one in the picture below (Image 7).
+They remained in the cell for about four hours, or until what the respondent estimated was around 6 am.
+Then, he added that four men wearing black uniforms and balaclavas opened the cell’s door and started screaming at them in Arabic to get out.
+The respondent was not sure but he thought they spoke with Iraqi or Syrian accents.
+He reported that the detainees were brought outside and loaded into two unmarked white Mercedes vans.

 In addition to the four men wearing all black, there were 12 men outside.
-Eight were wearing black uniforms consisting of jackets, pants, and boots and the other four were wearing civilian clothing—black coats, green pants, and sneakers.
-The four men in black uniforms and balaclavas were holding branches and hit everyone as they loaded them into the trunk.
+Eight were described as wearing black uniforms consisting of jackets, pants, and boots and the other four were reportedly wearing civilian clothing – black coats, green pants, and sneakers.
+The respondent stated that the four men in black uniforms and balaclavas were holding branches and hit everyone as they loaded them into the trunk.

-This went on for around ten minutes and the minors were also beaten.
+This went on for around ten minutes and the minors were also beaten, the respondent affirmed.

-Both vans were at the river, with everyone who had been held at the site of detention, along with between 10 and 15 men dressed in uniforms, including the van drivers.
-The respondent remembered seeing five men wearing black uniforms consisting of jackets and pants, six men wearing green camouflage uniforms and holding big guns, and others wearing civilian coats and pants as well as cotton gloves.
+He then added that both vans were at the river, with everyone who had been held at the site of detention, along with between 10 and 15 men dressed in uniforms, including the van drivers.
+The respondent remembered seeing five men wearing black uniforms consisting of jackets and pants, six men wearing green camouflage uniforms and holding assault rifles, and others wearing civilian coats and pants as well as cotton gloves.
 All of them, except for the men wearing camouflage, were wearing balaclavas.
-He identified the camouflage uniform as Greek Hellenic Army uniform (Image 8) and guns (Image 9) from the pictures and said the black uniforms were similar to the ones in Image 10, resembling Greek Greek EKAM uniforms.
+When different pictures were shown to him, he identified the camouflage uniform as the Greek Hellenic Army uniform and said the black uniforms were similar to the Greek EKAM uniforms.

 The respondent reported that the uniformed men spoke Greek to each other while the men wearing civilian clothing spoke Arabic with a Syrian accent.
-He said they were holding guns and branches and kept telling the people on the move, “Show us your money or we will beat you.”
+He said they were holding guns and branches and kept telling the people-on-the-move, “Show us your money or we will beat you.”
 Everyone was put in a line and searched, one by one.
-The respondent said, “If they don’t find anything on you they hit you with the branch and if they do find money on you they beat you.”
-These beatings lasted anywhere from five seconds to ten minutes.
+The respondent said: “If they don’t find anything on you they hit you with the branch and if they do find money on you they beat you.”
+These beatings reportedly lasted from five seconds to ten minutes.

-The uniformed men told those of the group that were still wearing shoes and jackets to take them off, including the women and children.
-These items were not returned, despite the freezing cold weather.
+The respondent stated that the uniformed men told those of the group that were still wearing shoes and jackets to take them off, including the women and children.
+These items were reportedly not returned, despite the freezing cold weather.
 Then, nine at a time, the people were loaded into a small plastic boat that was waiting for them.
-It was white on the inside and gray on the outside and measured approximately three by two meters.
+It was described as white on the inside and gray on the outside and measured approximately three by two meters.
 Two men drove the boat, which the respondent said was not very stable.
 He recalled,

 “The boat could sink at any time.
 We saw the water get inside and we were feeling very cold.”